sagiol/Windows-Privesc-/Windows-Privesc.md

 ---
 more < $filename - command to get content of hidden files.
 ---
+cmdkey /list --- command to look for stored credentials on the machine.
+---
 ```
 ## Reverse shell using FTP/SMB and meterpreter
 ```